dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 ## Offline restore

 The restore utility is now a standalone tool.
-A new flag, `--encryption_key_file`, is now part of the restore utility, so you can use it to decrypt the backup.
+A new flag, `--encryption key-file=value`, is now part of the restore utility, so you can use it to decrypt the backup.
 The file specified using this flag must contain the same key that was used for encryption during backup.
 Alternatively, starting with `v20.07.0`, the `vault` superflag can be used to restore a backup.

 You can use the `dgraph restore` command to restore the postings directory from a previously-created backup to a directory in the local filesystem.
 This command restores a backup to a new Dgraph cluster, so it is not designed to restore a backup to a Dgraph cluster that is currently live.
 During a restore operation, a new Dgraph Zero server might run to fully restore the backup state.